microsoft/pxt-ev3/docs/fll.md

 Now the firmware version on the EV3 Brick will be **V1.09E**.
 Also, in the process, the downgrade deleted all of the saved programs from the EV3 Brick.
 To continue to use MakeCode, the firmware version must be at **V1.10E** or above.
 So, the Brick firmware needs to be upgraded again.
 If you don't know or do remember how to do this, see the **Upgrade your @drivename@** section in the [troubleshooting](/troubleshoot) page.

 For other common questions, try the FAQ page https://makecode.mindstorms.com/faq.

+## Work Around

+1. Deleting Programs from the EV3 brick

+>* Description: Unable to delete program files from the EV3 brick after downloading them
+>* Status: LEGO Education team is working on a fix, no estimated date yet

 ## Community connection